voruti/HueControl/README.md

 ## Some Todos

 - [ ] Add a proper 404 site
-- [ ] Show the current status of the device (on, off, maybe unavailable).
+- [x] Show the current status of the device (on, off, maybe unavailable).
 The needed data should already be there. <https://material.angular.io/components/button-toggle/overview>
+  - [ ] Add color to the mat-button-toggle
 - [ ] Add favicon
 - [ ] Why do I sometimes (when opening "wrong urls") get a response from my router?
 - [ ] <https://developers.meethue.com/forum/forum/t/api-v2-cors-header-access-control-allow-origin-missing/6602>